Half-Life

 Mods

-Counter-Strike was not a freak occurrence.
-Valve made the game editor immediately available, produced the mod Team Fortress Classic as an example of a finished mod, and also sponsored "Mod Expos", events where modders could present their work to other gamers and the press.
+Valve and Sierra had a mod support program, making Team Fortress Classic as an example of a finished mod in the officially released tools.
+They also sponsored "Mod Expos", events where modders could present their work to other gamers and the press.

 Plot